jessicabrentnall/jessicabrentnall/README.md

 I enjoy learning about things, as well as teaching others and I'm the co-organiser of [DDD East Midlands Conference](https://github.com/DDDEastMidlandsLimited) and [.NET Notts meetups](https://github.com/dotnetnotts) and manage their repositories.
 Both are open source and have plenty of issue for you to pick up, so please do get involved and contribute to them.

-I love a good cup of coffee as much as I love a good book (LOTS).
+I love a good cup of coffee as much as I love a good book.
 Happy to chat over a coffee about tech, the universe and everything.

 To find out more about what I get up to, check out [my contributions page.](https://jesswhite.co.uk/contributions/)